-$^6$ Initial replacement at 10 years or 200,000 mi (322,000 km), then every five years or 100,000 mi (160,000 km).
+3 Initial replacement at 10 years or 200,000 mi (320,000 km), then every 5 years or 100,000 mi (160,000 km).

-SPECIAL OPERATING CONDITIONS SCHEDULED MAINTENANCE - DIESEL
+SPECIAL OPERATING CONDITIONS SCHEDULED MAINTENANCE

 If you operate your vehicle primarily in any of the following conditions, you need to perform extra maintenance, as indicated.
 If you operate your vehicle occasionally under any of these conditions, it is not necessary to perform the extra maintenance.
 For specific recommendations, see your dealership service advisor or technician.
-Perform the services shown in the following tables when specified or within 3,000 mi (4,800 km) of the oil change required message appearing in the information display.
+Perform the services shown in the following tables when specified or within 3,000 mi (4,800 km) of the message appearing in the information display prompting you to change your oil.

 - Example 1: The message comes on at 28,751 mi (46,270 km).
-Perform the 30,000 mi (48,000 km) automatic transmission fluid replacement. - Example 2: The message has not come on, but the odometer reads 30,000 mi (48,000 km), for example, the oil change reminder was reset at 25,000 mi (40,000 km).
+Perform the 30,000 mi (48,000 km) automatic transmission fluid replacement. - Example 2: The message has not come on, but the odometer reads 30,000 mi (48,000 km) (for example, the Intelligent Oil-Life Monitor was reset at 25,000 mi (40,000 km)).
 Perform the engine air filter replacement.

-Towing a Trailer or Using a Car-Top Carrier As required Change the engine oil and filter as indicated by the information display, and perform the services listed in the scheduled maintenance chart.
-See the axle maintenance items under Exceptions.
-Inspect frequently, service as required Inspect and lubricate the U-joints.
-Every 30,000 mi (48,000 km) or six months, 600 engine hours Replace the engine-mounted and frame-mounted fuel filters.
+Towing a Trailer or Using a Car-top Carrier As required Change engine oil and filter as indicated by the information display and perform services listed in the Normal Scheduled Maintenance chart.
+Inspect frequently, service as required Inspect and lubricate U-joints (if equipped with grease fittings).
+See axle maintenance items under Exceptions .
+Every 60,000 mi Change transfer case fluid (Four-wheel drive vehicles).
+(96,000 km) Replace spark plugs.